biasmv/pv/doc/samples/hover/index.rst

 This sample shows how to get the name of the atom under the mouse cursor.
 The code also shows how to change color of an individual atom.

-This sample requires PV 1.7.0 to work.
+This sample requires PV 1.7.0 and higher to work as it relies on functionality that was added in 1.7.0.

 .. pv-sample::